 And now with such results of the parliamentary elections of today, do you expect this 2-year old government to be able to work with yet another parliament that would be probably controlled by representatives of the Salafi movement?

-If some of you are happy that Muslim Brotherhood's representatives will not be present at this new parliament, remember that the Salafi's are even worse in terms of pulling the country to the bottom and preventing any kind of innovation!
+If some of you are happy that Muslim Brotherhood's are not heavily represented in this new parliament, remember that the Salafi's and other conservatives', enemies of change and development, who are even worse than them in terms of pulling the country to the bottom, preventing any kind of innovation, are going to dominate this new parliament.

 Hope this new parliament is dissolved soon so that the government can work effectively at least for a year!